jurewerk/draggproject/readme.md

  You need a database with table "items".
 Please check (or import) items.sql dump for test data.

+ This project is build on lumen framework (laravel subset).
+So you shoul be familliare with it.

+ You should follow this guide to install lumen, and than to edit your .env file

- You shoul change your database credentials in .env , this is how my look:
+ After installing lumen, and everything else, you should change your database credentials in .env , this is how mine looks:
  DB_CONNECTION=mysql
  DB_HOST=localhost
  DB_DATABASE=draggable